 I got this question about how to prepare for the first portrait session.
 I will divide the answer into two parts: what you have to do practically speaking and what you should do to really do well

 Have to part is to make sure that you will not make technical mistakes and that client and you have the same expectations:

-- Sometimes client wants a specific angle or if it’s family portrait specific combination of family members (maybe one picture has to be just kids).
+- Sometimes a client wants a specific angle or if it’s a family portrait specific combination of family members (maybe one picture has to be just kids).
 Make sure you know the requirements in advance but don’t be scared to bend them a little if you see an opportunity for a great portrait.

-- Finally, who will come on set with your client.
+- Finally, who will come on set with your client?
 Many people like to bring significant others with them, you have to remember that each one will be one more cook in your kitchen.
 So, having a friend for moral support or a dad who comes to check the place if you work with a young girl is a good idea.
-To have the whole family with a client to advice or a wife who tells her husband how to pose — never ends well.
+To have the whole family with a client to advise or a wife who tells her husband how to pose — never ends well.